ubaidsk/ubaidsk.github.io/content/posts/misc-2-setting-up-my-environment-on-brand-new-os.md

 # install xcode tools, homebrew, etc.
 ```

-## micromamba: god father of many other packages
+## micromamba: godfather of package management

 Installing micromamba opens gateway for easily installing many other packages.
 I like to create a micromamba environment for almost all of my projects.